So much of yoga is about achieving a balancing act:

 - From a standing position, squat down by bending your knees slightly.

-- Press your inner thighs together and shift your weight to your heels, pulling your tailbone toward the ground.
+- Press your inner thighs together and shift your weight to your heels, dropping your tailbone toward the ground.

 - Raise both arms above your head.